 Have you ever wanted to experience the magic of moving molten glass?
-Flameworking 101 might be the class for you!
-We are lucky to have Carla Camasso join us again in the beginning of March to teach the art of flamework, also known as lampwork.
+Flameworking 101 might be the craft for you!
+We are lucky to have Carla Camasso teach the art of flamework, also known as lampwork.
 Carla is a glass artist currently living in Asheville, North Carolina.
 Using a torch to melt and manipulate borosilicate glass, her work is greatly inspired by the beauty of nature.
 Learn more about Carla in this sweet interview I did with her in the Folk School Dining Hall during the week of her last class with us.

 CP: What is flamework?